 Tips & FAQs

-- Don’t expect to go in-canyon, unless you know what you are doing.
-It is not for the faint of heart, and if you have issues it may take awhile to rescue you.
+- Don’t expect to go in-canyon unless you know what you are doing.
+It is not for the faint of heart, and if you have issues, it may take a while to rescue you.
 If you are just day visiting, stick with the rims.
 It’s still a great park from there.